Genivia/ugrep/README.md

                   specify additional files.

            --include=GLOB
-                  Search only files whose name matches GLOB using wildcard matching, same as -g GLOB.
+                  Only search files whose name matches GLOB, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When GLOB ends with a `/', directories are included as if --include-dir is specified.
 Otherwise files are included.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in recursive